nasa-raspberry-si/evaluation/docs/evaluation-protocol.md

 - Test Case #1: A name or sentence in English
 - A `mission-specification` (`mission-spec.PLEXIL`)
 - Intent elements:
-    - `intent-element-1`: A `intent-description` in English about the expected behavior from the target system and a `intent-formula` that determines the extent to which the target system maintained the expected behavior, by precisely measuring `deviations from the specified intent` (`intent-element-1-sympy-formula.txt`).
+    - `intent-element-1`: A `intent-description` in English about the expected behavior from the target system and an `intent-formula` that determines the extent to which the target system maintained the expected behavior, by precisely measuring `deviations from the specified intent` (`intent-element-1-sympy-formula.txt`).
     - `intent-element-2`: A `description` in English and a `formula` that determines the extent to which the target system is successfully maintaining intent as defined in the description of `intent-element-2` (`intent-element-2-sympy-formula.txt`).
     - `intent-element-3`: A `description` in English and a `formula` that determines the extent to which the target system is successfully maintaining intent as defined in the description of `intent-element-1` (`intent-element-3-sympy-formula.txt`).
-- Test configuration: `test-config`:[`any-other-test-level-configuration-options`]: Any information that may be require to run the test.
-For example, the time and the frequency of the faults injected to the target system.
+- Test configuration: `test-config`:[`any-other-test-level-configuration-options`]: Any information that may be required to run the test.
+For example, the time and the frequency of the faults injected into the target system.

 **Example: Intent Element 1.
 Accuracy**